 Influencers are people who have followers.
 When they talk, others listen.
 We all know a few people like this.

-Personally, I’m looking for someone who is respected by their friends, family and peers.
-I’m looking for someone who others know, like and trust.
+Personally, I’m looking for someone who is respected by their friends, family, and peers.
+I’m looking for someone who others know, like, and trust.
 I’m looking for someone with a large sphere of influence of people who admire and respect the person.
 I’m looking for someone who others will listen to when they have something to say.

 The beauty of recruiting influencers into your business is that they have a lot of people they can talk to who will actually listen to what they have to say.
 These are the people who can recruit a lot of people quickly, and find tons of customers with ease.

 Always keep your eyes and ears open for influencers in your community.
 Quite frequently, these are people leading civic organizations.
 They’re people leading church groups.
 They’re people coaching little league.
 They’re people leading companies.
+Recruiting just a ONE influencer will transform your business.

 The confidence you have going into the sales call will determine the level of profit you have coming out. ~ Mark Hunter